-If you’re looking to make Brussels sprouts that will wow even the pickiest of eaters, then oven roasted is the way to go.
-Oven roasting Brussels sprouts allows them to brown and get ultra crispy.
-With a drizzle of maple syrup and sprinkle of sea salt, they are absolutely addicting.
+If you’re looking to make Brussels sprouts that will wow even the pickiest of eaters, oven-roasting them is the way to go, as in our ghee-roasted Brussels sprout recipe.
+Roasting Brussels sprouts allows them to brown and get ultra crispy.
+A drizzle of maple syrup and sprinkling of sea salt makes them absolutely addictive.

 Brussels Sprouts Nutrition